Jigsaw percolation: What social networks can collaboratively solve a puzzle?: Discussion and future directions

 Other avenues of future study include extensions and modifications of jigsaw percolation.
-Different people and puzzle graphs (especially ones with unbounded degree) are one natural direction, with mathematical and practical interest. \begin{open} Consider other people and puzzle graphs, especially puzzles with unbounded degree. \end{open}
+Different people and puzzle graphs (especially ones with unbounded degree) are one natural direction, with mathematical and practical interest.